cklb/pymoskito/docs/tutorial/new_controller.rst

 To make matrix operations possible, use the array type provided by NumPy.

 PyMoskito's :doc:`Controltools <../modules/controltools>` provide functions
-to calculate the values of a linear state feedback and a prefilter:
+to calculate the values of a linear state feedback and a prefilter, which can be used as seen in lines :py:data:`49-50`:

 .. literalinclude:: minimalSystem/controller.py
     :start-after: #init